manussekhar/German_Notes/Conjugation/Regelmaßig verben.md

 Variation 1
 ------------------
-if first word in vern ends in t or d
+if first word in veb ends in t or d

 du